-How do I start setting SMART goals?
+How do I begin creating SMART goals?

-Let’s take a closer look at another type of goal.
-This type of goal is not process-driven, but more customer-focused and innovative, a product launch or something on a larger scale.
+Let's take a closer look at another type of goal.
+This type of goal is not process-driven but more customer-focused and innovative, a product launch or something on a larger scale.
 Widen out the picture a little and look at what your customers need and what solutions you can offer them.
 How can you drive those results forward to provide a solution for a customer?
-Now you’ve come up with a reason for the goal that you’ve set.
-This is your “why.”
+Now, you've come up with a reason for the goal that you've set.
+This is your "why."
 What business problem is this product or innovation solving?
 How does it relate to the market that you compete in?

-This type of goal (and “why”) still needs the SMART goal template and framework, but in order to get to that step, you need to back up a little and reverse engineer.
-When an idea (“we think our customers need ‘Solution X’”) starts to percolate, it’s worth taking the time to get into the nitty-gritty and start with the assumption that your customer needs that solution.
+This type of goal (and "why") still needs the SMART goal template and framework, but in order to get to that step, you need to back up a little and reverse engineer.
+When an idea ("we think our customers need 'Solution X'") starts to percolate, it's worth taking the time to get into the nitty-gritty and begin with the assumption that your customer needs that solution.
 Why?
 What is the gap in the market?
 How are customers currently doing it, or why are they putting up with it?
-Remember, as Simon Sinek says throughout his book, “People don’t buy WHAT you do; they buy WHY you do it.”
-If you don’t have that nailed down internally, it will be hard to sell to the market.
+Remember, as Simon Sinek says throughout his book, "People don't buy WHAT you do; they buy WHY you do it."
+If you don't have that nailed down internally, it will be hard to sell to the market.

-How do you determine a “why” for a product that doesn’t yet exist?
-First, you have to understand your customer’s business and their needs.
-Having a deep insight into your customer’s needs is essential when formulating your “why.”
+How do you determine a "why" for a product that doesn't yet exist?
+First, you have to understand your customer's business and their needs.
+Having a deep insight into your customer's needs is essential when formulating your "why."
 Get your hands on the data.
-Talk to your best customers in an informal setting to see what their daily challenges are that aren’t currently being met by any supplier.
+Talk to your best customers in an informal setting to see their daily challenges that aren't currently being met by any supplier.
 Create a formal survey after the initial interviews to see how the broader market would react to your idea.
 Create a prototype and share it with your customer.
 What does your customer do now?
 What do they need to do differently that your solution will fix?
-Keep reiterating until you get a product ready to launch, but never lose sight of the “why” or you’ll be less likely to launch a successful product.
+Keep reiterating until you get a product ready to launch, but never lose sight of the "why," or you'll be less likely to launch a successful product.

-SMART Goal Setting Tips
+SMART Goal Setting Theory Tips

 Setting SMART Goals Tip 1: Transparency